-The act regarding accounting procedures contains regulations governing the accounting principles to be employed, and requires that the accounts of all limited liability companies be available to the public.
-This regulation ensures that those who invest money and give loans can have better insight into the activities of a business and make it easier to compare a specific business with others of the same kind.
+The act regarding accounting procedures contains provisions governing the accounting principles to be employed, and requires that the accounts of all limited liability companies be available to the public.
+This regulation ensures that those who invest money and give loans can have better insight into the activities of a business and make it easier to compare a specific business with others engaged in the same type of business.